silitics/sidex/www/docs/guide/exchanging-data.md

 ## Serialization Binding

 Once we have fixed a language mapping and a format mapping, we need to bind both together.
-To this end, code generators generates a _serialization binding_ which is language-specific and format-specific.
+To this end, code generators need to generate a _serialization binding_ which is language-specific and format-specific.
 It takes serialized data as per the format mapping and transforms it into data structures as per the language mapping (known as _deserialization_) and vice versa (known as _serialization_) bridging the gap between an interchange format and native data structures.